 (Apply $20 income disregard - see note below)

 Note: $20 may be subtracted from the individual's or couple's gross income; if the $20 subtraction reduces the income to the number listed above, then the individual or couple probably qualifies for the benefit.

-The Specified Low-Income Medicare Beneficiary (SLMB) benefits are revised annually by the Health Care Financing Administration (HCFA), the federal agency that administers the program.
+The Specified Low-Income Medicare Beneficiary (SLMB) benefits are revised annually by the Center for Medicare and Medicaid Services (CMS), the federal agency that administers the program.
 These figures are usually updated in April of each year and can be found in the Federal Register, the official government source for administrative changes.

 Assets not over:

 - These limits apply to personal assets including cash, bank accounts, stocks and bonds